l0ve2cr3ate/conquering-responsive-layouts/README.md

 Build a given design starting from scratch.
 Make it responsive, using mobile first approach.
 This time we use all what we have learned during the course to build a page with (responive) navigation, header, sections and footer.

+## Course Review

+### 21 day challenge

+I followed the course Conquering Responsive Layouts by Kevin Powelll during the first iteration.
+This course is a 21 challenge to learn to create responsive websites, and is aimed at beginners.
+You will get an email to remind you when there is new course content.
+The course consists of small videos on the course website, and challenges with design specs to help you apply what you have learned.
+Not every day has a challenge.
+Some days you can use to catch up if you have fallen behind, and other days are to look at the solution of an earlier challenge.

+### Practice, practice, practice

+There is a Discord Channel in which you can share your challenge solutions, and ask questions.
+If you might fall behind for whatever reason, you can later pick up the course at your own time.
+The course is structured as a 21 day challenge to give you time to learn and practice, and not just binge-watch some content to forget about it later.

+### Course content

+The course is targeted at beginners, and explains fundamentals like percentages, max-width an the basics of flexbox.
+The quality of the content is great, and the challenges make sure you understand and practice what you have learned during the video lectures.
+The challenges let you build a given design (they are not code along).
+At the end of the course you will get some tips about where you can learn more and how to advance your knowledge.

+### New iteration

+At the moment (may 2020) Kevin Powell is adjusting the course content for future iterations.
+Keep an eye on the webiste if you are interested in future enrollment.

+### Summary

+Hands-on course to learn to build responsive layouts using flexbox.
+In the course challenges you will build (parts of) responsive websites yourself.

 For more info: https://courses.kevinpowell.co/courses/conquering-responsive-layouts